 Of course, thanks to the movies, we all know how it should be pronounced.
 And you probably knew too didn’t you.
 Well, I bet you didn’t…

-So now, when I’m editing books ready for publication, of course I’m looking for the spelling and grammatical mistakes; the bits where the spell-checker guesses the wrong word; the formatting.
+So now, when I’m having a final read-through of books ready for publication (after editing and proof-reading), of course I’m looking for the spelling and grammatical mistakes; the bits where the spell-checker guesses the wrong word; the formatting.
 But most of all, I’m looking for the “Hermione Factor”.
-Descriptions, events, dialogue that don’t quite work; turn the cinema lights on and block the direct line from printed word to visual image.
+Descriptions, events and dialogue that don’t quite work; that turn the cinema lights on and block the direct line from printed word to visual image.
 We want our readers to be engrossed without coming up for air; to enjoy the experience; to tell us they liked our books and come back for more.

-I have just finished editing a novel by Peter Carroll entitled “In Many Ways”.
+Take for example Peter Carroll’s novel entitled “In Many Ways”.
 It begins:

 The white transit van pulled up outside the warehouse – a high pitched squeal indicative of dirty brakes.
 A fine mist of rain hung like grey net curtains, and the clouds obscured any hope of celestial illumination.
 The headlights split the dark dampness, moisture swirling, glinting and twisting in the beams as if held inside two recently shaken, elongated snow globes.
 This brightening was brief, and the removal of the ignition key soon restored the murk.

-“In Many Ways” is now published on Amazon Kindle” (See link on the right).
+“In Many Ways” is published on Amazon Kindle and in paperback .
 We think we’ve done a good job.
 We’d love to hear what you think.